 - A proven track record of delivering ambitious biomedical research projects

-- Excellent communication skills and ability to work effectively within a team
+- Excellent communication skills in English and the ability to work effectively within a team

 - Experience with immunohistochemistry and in situ hybridization